UTAustin-SwarmLab/Temporal-Logic-Video-Dataset/README.md

   </a>
 </div>

-Though we provide a source code to generate datasets from different types of data source, we release a v1 dataset as a proof of concept.
+Though we provide a source code to generate datasets from different types of data sources, we release a dataset v1 as a proof of concept.

 ### Dataset Structure